All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 In mouse models, MOTS-c administration improved insulin sensitivity, prevented diet-induced obesity, and enhanced exercise capacity in aged mice.
 A 2020 paper in Nature Communications showed that MOTS-c translocates to the nucleus during metabolic stress and directly regulates gene expression through interaction with antioxidant response elements (ARE).
 This makes MOTS-c one of the few known mitochondria-to-nucleus signaling peptides.

 Human correlational data shows that circulating MOTS-c levels decline with age and are lower in individuals with type 2 diabetes and metabolic syndrome.
-While we cannot yet confirm causation in humans, the correlation is robust across multiple studies.
+While we can't yet confirm causation in humans, the correlation is strong across multiple studies.

 Humanin is a 24-amino-acid peptide, also mitochondrially encoded, with primarily cytoprotective and neuroprotective functions.
 It inhibits apoptosis induced by amyloid-beta (the protein aggregate implicated in Alzheimer's disease), reduces oxidative stress, and modulates the insulin/IGF-1 signaling axis.
 Humanin analogs are in active investigation for neurodegenerative conditions.